 Note: Letters of Inquiry are ONLY required for requests in the "Professional Development (Staffing) Grants" category.

 The New York State Conservation Partnership Program (NYSCPP) is an innovative public-private partnership between the New York State Department of Environmental Conservation (DEC) and the Alliance’s New York Program.
 This program offers competitive matching grants to qualified New York land trusts to advance land conservation, economic development, farmland protection, community conservation and recreation and tourism.

-From its first grants cycle in 2003 through 2016, the Conservation Partnership Program has awarded 719 grants totaling over $13.1 million to 85 land trusts in New York.
-This funding, provided by New York State’s Environmental Protection Fund, has leveraged more than $15 million in local matching funds and has helped land trusts conserve more than 24,500 acres of farmland, wildlife habitat, recreational areas and urban open spaces.
+Over the past 15 years, the Conservation Partnership Program has awarded 858 grants totaling $17.2 million to over 80 land trusts in New York (link is external).
+This funding, provided by New York State’s Environmental Protection Fund, has leveraged more than $19 million in local matching funds, helping land trusts conserve tens of thousands of acres of farmland, wildlife habitat, recreational areas and urban open spaces.

 Professional Development (Staffing) Grants

 Professional Development Grants of up to $100,000 are available for land trusts looking to professionalize and strengthen programs and services by adding permanent staff.
 These highly competitive grants are intended to support the creation and/or expansion of position(s) deemed necessary for the organization to significantly enhance its land conservation, stewardship, community outreach, education, research, fundraising and/or administrative capabilities.
 Professional Development Grants may be used for permanent full-time, part-time or seasonal employment.
 Contractors and term (non-permanent) positions are not eligible for this funding.
 Grant-funded positions are expected to be sustained by the land trust beyond the grant period.

 Land trusts interested in a Professional Development Grant must first submit a Letter of Interest (preproposal) by the "letter of inquiry" deadline above.